-e.
+g.
 Disbursement of Loan Funds

-EFT for purposes of this manual encompasses direct electronic transfer of funds between Firstmark and the institution's bank account and also the utilization of central disbursing through ScholarNet or iLink.
+EFT encompasses direct electronic transfer of funds between iLink and the institution's bank account and also the utilization of central disbursing through ScholarNet, iLink or ELM.
 Funds are transferred in one lump sum to the institution's designated bank account and a roster is sent electronically.
-If interested in EFT, contact the Office to request an agreement.

-If a check is used the check is made jointly payable to the student and the institution.
-If the loan period covers more than one term up to four disbursements can be scheduled.
-The loan check(s) or EFT amount(s) will be sent or wired to the institution on the scheduled disbursement date(s).
-Interest begins accruing on the loan as of the date of disbursement.
+If interested in EFT, contact iLink.
+Checks are jointly payable to the student and the institution.
+The loan check(s) or EFT amount(s) will be sent to the institution on the scheduled disbursement date(s).
+Interest begins accruing as of the date of disbursement.

-If the student decides they do not want the loan, the student can return the funds and contact the Office to cancel future disbursements.
-All interest charges are waived if funds are returned within 40 days of the disbursement date.
+If the student does not want the loan they can make a payment directly to Aspire or if the funds are on their school account they can request the institution return the funds.
+Either the student or the institution can contact iLink to cancel future disbursements.
+All interest charges are waived if the entire loan is returned within 40 days of the disbursement date.

-If the student is no longer enrolled on at least a half-time basis when the loan funds are received bythe institution and the loan period covers more than one term, the institution can disburse a portion of the loan proceeds to cover prior term(s) within the loan period.
+If the student is no longer enrolled on at least a half-time basis when the loan funds are received by the institution and the loan period covers more than one term, the institution can disburse a portion of the loan proceeds to cover prior term(s) within the loan period.
 The institution can disburse the funds as long as the student maintained at least half-time enrollment during the entire previous term(s) and was making satisfactory progress.
 The institution should only disburse funds to cover amounts owed to the institution for completed terms and requested living and miscellaneous expenses for the completed terms.
-Refer to the example in this section under 'Disbursement After the Borrower Withdraws'.
+Refer to the example in this section under Disbursement After the Borrower Withdraws.